 Workplace harassment cannot be trivialized.
 Your first step should be speaking with an attorney who is experienced in this specific field.
 Remember that an attorney is not necessarily going to convince you to bring a lawsuit.
 He or she may actually explore other options with you first, and your conversation with this attorney is confidential and protected.

-You can trust the New York sexual harassment attorneys at Joseph & Norinsberg, LLC.
+You can trust the New York City sexual harassment attorneys at Joseph & Norinsberg, LLC.
 We have been protecting victims in New York City and surrounding areas who have been subject to harassment in the workplace, hostile work environments, retaliation, wage and hour claims, and related issues for years.
 Contact us today for a free consultation—we are here to help: Call 212-JUSTICE and/or email us at firstname.lastname@example.org.